jadejadeyz/algorithm-of-the-day/README.md

 In this repo, I will update an algorithm on a daily basis.
 I will add the awesome resources of algorithm regularly.

-# Algorithm Of The Day
+# Algorithm Of The Day: Tree Traversal
-## Tree Traversal

 Tree traversal is a special case of graph traversal.
+It refers to visiting or updating each node in a tree data structure, exactly once.
-There are three commonly used traversal algorithm:
+There are three commonly used traversal ways in *depth-first order*:
 - Pre-Order Traversal
 - In-Order Traversal
 - Post-Order Traversal